If you found this page and you’re looking to sell your Historic Kenwood Home, click here when you’re done reading this article!

 Have you ever experienced a neighborhood that is not only beautiful but also a great place to live and make friends?
 In my experience it’s kind of a rare thing.
 I’ve lived in a few different states as well as Germany for a couple years and I’ve still never experienced anything as hospitable as St. Pete, especially Kenwood.

 Would you like to know more about Kenwood?
-We’d be happy to show you around.
-Reach out to us below!
+I’d be happy to show you around.
+Feel free to call/text me at 727-307-1111 or shoot me an email at firstname.lastname@example.org.
+Thanks for reading!